All Episodes

 It was absurd.

-I mean the infamous photo now is hilarious.
+I mean, the infamous photo now is hilarious.

 I mean, you can't make this crap up.

-Well, it has ruined itself forever.
+Well, CNN has ruined itself forever.

-And I am suggesting respectfully to President Trump that between now and then he practice being precise in his language during that debate, because you and I both know Joe Biden is incapable of being precise in language.
+And I am suggesting respectfully to President Trump that between now and then he practice being precise in his language during that debate because you and I both know Joe Biden is incapable of being precise in language.

 Because with all due respect, and I mean that seriously, Mr. Biden does not know what he is saying.

-He's weak, he is frail, and Bill, um I'm saying this charitably.
+And Bill, I'm saying this charitably.

-He and frankly, it's painful to watch.
+And frankly, it's painful to watch.

-I mean, yesterday it was painful to watch him when he came out, you know, uh playing the song on his iPhone.
+I mean, yesterday it was painful to watch him when he came out, you know, playing the song on his iPhone.

 It was beyond bizarre.